theATM/slovo-mex/README.md

 ## Learning goals

-After the project work, you should
+After the project work, student should

 - be able to study real world multi-modal data
 - be able to apply different data fusion techniques to real-world problem